OkayAlright/MinNo/extras/documentation.md

      let outputPin : int = 13;

-It an exmaple of one of the kinds of variable declarations in MinNo. "let" is like Javascripts "var" stating that you are about to reference a variable that will need to be allocated. "outputPin" is used as the values ID and it's type is stated right after the colon seperating it from the ID.
+It an example of one of the kinds of variable declarations in MinNo. "let" is like Javascript's "var" stating that you are about to reference a variable that will need to be allocated. "outputPin" is used as the values ID and it's type is stated right after the colon separating it from the ID.
 This "colon type" marker is non optional.
 The rest of the line is fairly straight forward, noting that the literal value associated with this ID is the number 13.
-A semi-colon acts as a statement delimiter, similiar to C.
+A semi-colon acts as a statement delimiter, similar to C.

 After declaring the value, there are two function definitions.
 These are the required Setup and Loop functions in every MinNo script.
 The keyword "def" denotes that the following ID will be used for a function definition.
-After the ID is the type signature (arguements and return type).
-The Setup and Loop functions both take no arguements and return nothing, so "none -> none" says "I take nothing and I given nothing."
+After the ID is the type signature (arguments and return type).
+The Setup and Loop functions both take no arguments and return nothing, so "none -> none" says "I take nothing and I given nothing."
 As mentioned earlier, the Setup function runs once and the Loop functions runs as long as the board is powered after that.
 In Setup the only line in it's definition (delimited by "{" and "}") calls the function "pinMode" to set up a pin for output.
 It is passed "outputPin" (the value we defined) and "OUTPUT" (a builtin value common in Arduino programming).
-MinNo function calls consume all whitespace-seperated IDs and literals after the function name until a colon is found.
+MinNo function calls consume all whitespace-separated IDs and literals after the function name until a colon is found.
 No parenthesis needed.
 Section 2.3.0 goes over how to nest function calls within the same line (as a preview, you wrap inner function calls in parenthesis).
 The Loop function calls two functions twice: "digitalWrite" and "delay". "digitalWrite" sets an output value to a pin ("outputPin" in this case).
 The value is set by the second arguement.
 This is case it flips between "HIGH" and "LOW", other builtin values comparable to "on" and "off".
 In between each call to "digitalWrite" there is a delay followed by "1000".
-This will cause the Arduinio board to stop everything for 1000 milliseconds (1 seccond) and then continue.
+This will cause the Arduino board to stop everything for 1000 milliseconds (1 seccond) and then continue.
 So this script turns pin 13 on, waits a second, turns it off, and than waits a second before turning it back on again (and again and again).